El Paso Symphony Orchestra Assn, Inc.

 TOCANDO MUSIC PROJECT FUN FACTS

 • In 2013, the EPSO launched the after-school program inspired by the El Sistema movement, Tocando (toh-cahn-doh) – “to play”, whose intended outcome is to empower underserved children to improve their sense of community and opportunity through immersive music learning and performing. • Tocando operates totally on donations, providing teaching artists and musical instruments for each student who participates. • Tocando uses music education as a vehicle for children to acquire valuable tools of teamwork, self-confidence, leadership, and academic success. • Through music, students are given an opportunity to excel, gain self-confidence and self-esteem and become exposed to opportunities of which they may otherwise be unaware of. • Tocando students receive intensive during and after-school music classes Monday - Thursday.
-In the twelfth year of programming, Tocando will continue to concentrate programming to serve 3rd through high school students from five Title 1 school campuses in El Paso’s Segundo Barrio. • Music classes are designed to build confidence while preparing students to present regular community performances for their peers, families, neighbors and EPSO patrons. • Providing quality teaching artists has proven to be successful, as most of the Tocando students have no prior exposure to musical instruction. • Partnerships with UTEP has established avenues that connect Tocando students to the college.
+In the thirteenth year of programming, Tocando will continue to concentrate programming to serve 3rd through high school students from five Title 1 school campuses in El Paso’s Segundo Barrio. • Music classes are designed to build confidence while preparing students to present regular community performances for their peers, families, neighbors and EPSO patrons. • Providing quality teaching artists has proven to be successful, as most of the Tocando students have no prior exposure to musical instruction. • Partnerships with UTEP has established avenues that connect Tocando students to the college.
 Tocando students visit UTEP during annual Career Day field trips allowing them to witness musicians in college environments.

 The El Paso Independent School District (EPISD) partners with EPSO by providing free programming space for the program.
 In addition, after-school snacks, instruments and instrument repair and bus transportation are also provided.
 The program partners with the University of Texas at El Paso (UTEP) to create a pathway to college.
 UTEP provides support for the program through their strong ties to the UTEP Music and Education Departments.